 How Much Weight Can You Lose With These Procedures?

 Now to the nitty gritty.
 You want to know how much you stand to lose by choosing one of the above non-surgical weight loss options.

-Prescription weight loss options vary so much that it is difficult to give an exact weight loss range.
-Generally speaking, however, you can expect to lose between 5% to 10% of your starting body weight while also improving your health by lowering your blood pressure, triglyceride levels, and blood sugar.
+Prescription weight loss options vary so much that giving an exact weight loss range is difficult.
+Generally speaking, however, you can expect to lose between 5% to 10% of your starting body weight while improving your health by lowering your blood pressure, triglyceride levels, and blood sugar.

 Patients who opt for the endoscopic sleeve gastroplasty can expect weight loss of 15% to 20% of their starting body weight.

 We’ve already covered some of the benefits of non-surgical weight loss procedures, like no incisions, no scars, and the resolution of weight-related ailments like diabetes.
 But even with a procedure like ESG, you can look forward to a fast recovery.
 What’s not to love about that?